-The upper floors of the temple i.e. the free museum also houses a sizable collection of Buddhist sculptures and art, the showpiece being the dazzling hall venerating the eponymous Buddha Tooth Relic.
+The upper floors of the temple, i.e., the free museum also house a sizable collection of Buddhist sculptures and art, the showpiece being the dazzling hall venerating the eponymous Buddha Tooth Relic.
 Whether you’re a Buddhist, or not, you are sure to be amazed by the exotic religious masterpieces literally found at every corner of this beloved institution.

 - Haw Par Villa

-A note of caution here about the Hell cavern.
+A note of caution here about the Hell Museum.
 Displays in it are pretty graphic and grotesque, to say the least.
 Visitors with weak stomachs, or those with children, should take caution.

 - Singapore Botanic Gardens

 A UNESCO World Heritage Site that has consistently been hailed as one of Asia’s top park attractions, the Singapore Botanic Gardens is conveniently located beside the Orchard Road shopping stretch, and is free for all to enjoy.

 Apart from endless varieties of plants and many, many landscaping features, the heart of the grounds also contains a sizable open-air auditorium, at which free concerts are regularly performed.
 Picnic amid the verdant grounds, while listening to stirring professional performances, has long been a beloved weekend activity in Singapore.